-AirAsia fuselage to be lifted
+AirAsia fuselage to be lifted to surface

 Pangkalan Bun, Indonesia — An Indonesian search official said Friday that the crashed AirAsia jet’s fuselage will be lifted to the surface after sea conditions again prevented divers from examining the large chunk of wreckage.